Sidney Crosby: Recent years (2022–present)

 Shortly the 2023–24 season, his 19th season in the NHL, on November 4, 2023, Crosby skated in his 1,200th game, recording an assist in a 10–2 victory over the San Jose Sharks.
 About the achievement, Crosby said: "You don't just love it when it's good to you.
 You love it when it's tough and when it's difficult too.
 When that passion's not there, or that love's not there, it's probably time to stop doing it."
 On April 1, 2024, following a 5–2 win over the New York Rangers, Crosby became the second player in NHL history to average a point per game for the 19th consecutive season, joining Wayne Gretzky.
 On April 11, Crosby recorded his 1,000th NHL assist on a goal by Erik Karlsson in a 6–5 overtime win over the Detroit Red Wings to become the 14th player in league history and seventh fastest player to hit the mark (at 1,269 games).
 Crosby finished the season playing in all 82 contests played with 42 goals, 52 assists and 94 points recorded.
 Despite his continuation of individual productivity, the Penguins finished three points out of a playoff spot marking the first time in Crosby's tenure where the Penguins missed the playoffs in two consecutive seasons.

 On September 16, 2024, Crosby signed a two-year $17.4 million extension ($8.7 million average) to remain with the Penguins.
-On November 23, Crosby scored his 600th NHL goal against goaltender Karel Vejmelka of the Utah Hockey Club, becoming the 21st player in league history and second player in Penguins history to achieve the feat as the Penguins lost the game 6–1.
+On November 23, Crosby scored his 600th NHL goal against goaltender Karel Vejmelka of the Utah Mammoth, becoming the 21st player in league history and second player in Penguins history to achieve the feat as the Penguins lost the game 6–1.
 The Penguins continued to struggle as a team, missing the playoffs for the third consecutive time and fourth time in Crosby's tenure, ending up 11 points short of the last playoff spot.
 Despite the team's struggles, Crosby remained productive individually as he finished the season with 33 goals and 58 assists for 91 points in 80 games.
 Despite these offensive statistics, he had a career-worst −20 plus-minus rating.
+On March 28, 2025 Crosby became the only player in NHL history to average over a point-per-game over 20 seasons.

+On December 22, 2025, Crosby became the Penguins all-time points leader with 1,724 points, at the same time passing Mario Lemieux for 8th all-time in NHL scoring.
+Crosby would later climb to 7th on the all-time scoring list on April 4, 2026, after a two point game against the Florida Panthers, passing Steve Yzerman.